ChideraDev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives execute permission to user gives execute permisson to owner and group owner and gives read permission to users gives execute permission to everybody
+gives execute permission to user gives execute permisson to owner and group owner and gives read permission to users gives execute permission to everybody gives every permisson to user except group owner and owner